 Dr. Frank Rijsberman

-The writer is the director general at the Global Green Growth Institute, based in Seoul.
+The writer is the director-general at Global Green Growth Institute based in Seoul.
 The views reflected in the article are his own. --Ed.